-The itk::Statistics::MembershipSample is derived from the class itk::Statistics::Sample that associates a class label with each measurement vector.
+The itk::Statistics::Sample that associates a class label with each measurement vector.
 It needs another Sample object for storing measurement vectors.
 A MembershipSample object stores a subset of instance identifiers from another Sample object.
 Any subclass of Sample can be the source Sample object.
 The MembershipSample class is useful for storing classification results from a test Sample object.
 The MembershipSample class can be considered as an associative container that stores measurement vectors, frequency values, and class labels.